 With wood-frame construction, effective control of heat flow means exterior walls framed with 2x6 framing where cavities are insulated with fiberglass batts, spray-applied cellulose, or lowdensity spray-applied foams.
-In addition, the exterior 2x6 framing is usually sheathed with rigidfoam insulating sheathing.
-The 2x4 framing with insulating sheathing may also be acceptable in warmer parts of the Marine climate region.
+In addition, the exterior 2x6 framing is sheathed with rigid-foam insulating sheathing.

-In general, insulating sheathing is not necessary to meet the 30% savings goal if 2x6 construction is used.
+In general, insulating sheathing is not necessary to meet the 30% savings goal.
 However, insulating sheathing has other significant benefits, particularly in the areas of moisture control.
 Inwardly driven moisture from reservoir claddings, such as brick and stucco, can be controlled by insulating sheathing.
 Additionally, the use of insulating sheathing of sufficient thickness allows the removal of interior vapor barriers and vapor retarders, thereby enhancing the inward drying of the assembly.
 In other words "double vapor barriers" can be avoided.